MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 The `Consumer` widget here is necessary to interact with the state.
 None of the other approaches require a custom `Widget`. `Consumer` has a non-standard `build` method, which means if you ever need to change state management solutions, you will also have to change the physical widgets instead of just the state.

 This is unlike Signals below, where you can benefit from the library without needing custom widgets.
+This does however off the advantage of automatic disposal.

 <figure>
   <iframe style="width:99%;height:400px;" src="https://dartpad.dev/embed-flutter.html?id=3e65ba721a77717ed951e4f9ac269f2a"></iframe>